PAVAS: Physics-Aware Video-to-Audio Synthesis: Conclusion

 We presented \textbf{PAVAS}, a physics-aware video-to-audio generation method that conditions a latent diffusion model on object-level mass and velocity.
 Both quantities are estimated from Physics Parameter Estimator (PPE) and injected via Physics-Driven Audio Adapter (Phy-Adapter), enabling the model to produce sounds whose intensity and temporal structure better reflect underlying visual dynamics.
 To evaluate physical plausibility, an aspect overlooked in prior work, we introduce VGG-Impact and Audio–Physics Correlation Coefficient (APCC), which measure how generated audio follows changes in kinetic energy.
 Experiments show that mass and velocity conditioning each contribute notable improvements, and their combination yields stronger perceptual quality and better physics consistency than existing models.

-[1]{ \textbf{#1}} \newparagraph{Discussion \& future direction.} PAVAS involves several pretrained vision modules, which may make the overall system appear large.
-However, the design is not a simple combination of existing components: object-level mass and velocity are inferred without requiring supervised audio–physics labels, and the lightweight Phy-Adapter provides an effective pathway to inject these cues into the diffusion model.
-Ablations show that this module contributes gains beyond what visual features alone offer, indicating that physical conditioning is both meaningful and complementary.
-Future work may explore more compact adapters or jointly optimized physics estimators to further streamline the framework.
+[1]{ \textbf{#1}} \newparagraph{Discussion \& future direction.} PAVAS involves several pretrained vision modules.
+However, it is not a simple combination of existing components: object-level mass and velocity are inferred without supervised audio–physics labels, and the lightweight Phy-Adapter provides an effective pathway to inject these cues into the diffusion model.
+Ablations show that this module contributes gains beyond visual features alone, indicating that physical conditioning is meaningful and complementary.
+Future work may explore more compact adapters, jointly optimized physics estimators, and richer physical factors such as explicit material modeling.